Consider taking magnesium for insomnia and for many other health reasons. It is an all natural sleep aid that has made a

-Dr. Sandra Cabot MBBS, DRCOG is a medical doctor who has extensive clinical experience in holistic medicine.
 She has authored several books two of them are Magnesium: The Miracle Mineral and Tired of Not Sleeping: Dr. Sandra Cabot's Wholistic Program for a Good Night's Sleep.

 She writes that "large numbers of adults and children are magnesium deficient" and that many doctors are not trained to recognize the symptoms of magnesium deficiency or understand lab testing for magnesium levels.
 Dr. Cabot explains that our bodies use up magnesium very quickly when we are stressed.
 Insomnia or poor sleep reduces it even more as does many different drugs and medications.

 Drinking too much coffee, alcohol, and carbonated drinks and sodas

 High salt intake

 Eating too many refined carbohydrates including sugar and white flour